grouprise/grouprise/docs/configuration/assets.md

 # Asset Management

-stadtgestalten assets are compiled during build time, but in order to support dynamic setups we support some function to add new assets or add metadata to the markup.
+stadtgestalten assets are compiled during build time but in order to support dynamic setups we provide you with some functions to add new assets or add metadata to the markup.

 ## Function Reference

 All following subsections refer to functions in the `core.assets` module.
-Optional arguments usually refer to element specific attributes with the exception of `stage` that refers to assets and references that are in included in the `head` element (`early` stage) and at the end of the body element (`late` stage).
+Optional arguments usually refer to element specific attributes with the exception of `stage` that refers to assets and references that are in included in the `head` element (`early` stage) or at the end of the body element (`late` stage).

 ### add_javascript_reference